philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 ## Safe model reader
 :::::::::::::: {.columns}
 ::: {.column width="85%"}
-A function to read frozen Nonmem results and mrgsolve code to ensure that the right simulation model and parameter values are used
+* A function to read frozen Nonmem results and mrgsolve code to ensure that the right simulation model and parameter values are used

+* Obviously, this is closely related to the way mrgsolve code is frozen together with nonmem code.
 :::
 ::: {.column width="15%"}
 \includegraphics[width=.5in]{figures/ideabulb.jpg}